AdamMOdell/OSINT-equals-star/README.md

-# OSINT-equals-star
+# OSINT=*
-OSINT=*, Chrome extension that searches all the threat feeds
+A Chrome extension that searches all the threat feeds